runonbitcoin/run-db/README.md

 #### ban

-Stores which transaction have been blacklisted.
+Stores the transactions have been blacklisted.

 | Column | Type | Description |
 | ------ | ---- | ----------- |